k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 The ```fieldTypeIncludeList``` plugin input parameter controls which field data types are considered when checking for distinct values.

-By default, it is set to STRING, INTEGER for this plugin.
-The valid values are: STRING, INTEGER, REAL, DATETIME, DATE, BOOLEAN.
+By default, this parameter is set to the STRING or INTEGER data type for this plugin.
+The valid values are STRING, INTEGER, REAL, DATETIME, DATE and BOOLEAN.

 #### Field Name Include List